namtoki/English/06_usage_adverb.md

 - [比較] of X:                          X の中で `of all dishes served at the Little Bird Cafe`, the Chef's Special Pizza is the most popular.
 - [強調] no more than A:                = only A
+- [強調] just:                          Are you tired of traditional learning methods that just don't work?
 - [目的] in (the) hope(s) of/that ...:  I didn't phone till four o'clock `in the hope that` you'd be finished.
 - [目的] hoping ...:                    We've postponed the game until Monday hoping that the weather will improve.
 - [意見] the way I see it,:             `The way I see it`, it's too simplistic to say that the only way to stop a bad guy with a gun is a good guy with a gun.